-G.L.c.175, §113H requires Commonwealth Automobile Reinsurers (CAR) to establish Performance Standards for Servicing Carriers designed to contain costs, ensure prompt customer service, payment of legitimate claims, and to resist inflated, fraudulent, and unwarranted claims.
+G.L.c.175, §113H requires Commonwealth Automobile Reinsurers (CAR) to establish Performance Standards for Servicing Carriers designed to contain costs, ensure prompt customer service, monitor the payment of legitimate claims, and to resist inflated, fraudulent, and unwarranted claims.
 G.L.c.175, §113H further provides that the Performance Standards be reviewed two years after such Standards are approved.

-The Performance Standards were last approved by the Commissioner of Insurance in her Decision of June 10, 2009 to apply to the Commercial Limited Servicing Carrier Program for policies effective January 1, 2006 and subsequent.
+The Performance Standards were last approved by the Commissioner of Insurance in her Decision of September 6, 2011 to apply to the Commercial Servicing Carrier Program.

-The Performance Standards, which CAR has developed, require Servicing Carriers to establish and maintain plans and programs to comply with the Standards.
+The Performance Standards developed by CAR, require Servicing Carriers to establish and maintain plans and programs to comply with the Standards.
 In some situations, time frames have been established to ensure prompt customer service.

 Measurements of performance and compliance with the Standards are conducted through examinations of claims enhanced by relevant Statistical Plan data and procedures established by CAR.
-The procedures used by CAR to conduct these examinations will follow those outlined in the NAIC Market Conduct Examiners Handbook Chapter VIII G. Claims.
+The procedures used to conduct these examinations will follow those outlined in the NAIC Market Conduct Examiners Handbook Chapter VIII G. Claims.
 Further details are contained in Appendix J CAR Claim Department File Review Process Section 2.
-Commercial Policies and the Manual of Administrative Procedures (MAP).
+Commercial Policies, and the Manual of Administrative Procedures (MAP).